Payday Loan Fees and Additional Charges

 Interest Rate – The amount of interest you will be charged will be shown to you before you take out a payday loan, we have, as mentioned above put together a guide called Payday Loans APR Explained, so have a look through that if you are struggling to understand how the interest on such a loan is worked out!

 Transmission Fee – A transmission fee is an additional charge that you will only have to pay once you have been approved for a payday loan, and your money has been sent to you.
-This charge is usually a modest amount of just a few pounds, but it can vary from site to site.
+This charge is usually a modest amount of just a few dollars, but it can vary from site to site.

 A transmission fee is charged to allow your funds to be sent rapidly and often in a couple of minutes.
 As this is often going to be added to your loan amount interest may be charged on it, once again this will vary depending on just which payday loan company you choose.

 Extension and Rollover Fee – Another fee you may be charged if you have opted and have been given permission to extend or rollover your loan for another month is an Extension Fee.
-This is added to you loan amount and will allow you to pay off your loan at a later date instead of the original repayment date.
+This is added to your loan amount and will allow you to pay off your loan at a later date instead of the original repayment date.

 If you are having problems and are unable to make a payment on your pre-arranged day, please have a read through our I Can’t Pay Back my Payday Loan on Time article, as this will explain what you should do when faced with such a situation